 Maybe the goals you had for your medical office are constantly falling short, perhaps turnover is high, or patient retention is down.
 Whatever the reason, you can’t afford to be stuck in a monotonous routine when it comes to your medical practice.

 Let’s explore some questions that need to be asked to determine if it’s time for a practice makeover and what to do if it is.

 Is your patient base growing or declining?

 Patients leave; it is a part of any medical practice.
-However, when they do, it is crucial to understand why to retain patients in the future.
+However, it is crucial to understand why to retain patients in the future when they do.
 If your patients are leaving, and you’re not getting new ones, that’s a huge problem.
 While the general public may not always be the easiest to please, keeping them happy doesn’t require a Ph.D.

 Patients must receive the utmost care throughout each appointment experience.
 From appointment making and the front desk greeting to the actual treatment and a follow-up call, it is essential a patient feels valued.
 Whether it’s correcting long wait times, fixing scheduling issues, modifying your office hours, or becoming more advanced with technology, it’s essential to find out what’s not working and make it better.

 Missed appointments are a huge problem among all medical practices.
 From wasted time to loss of revenue, no-shows can throw the best planned day into a tailspin.
 Studies show that even the best practices have high no-show rates.
 With this being such a common theme, it’s not shocking that this is a constant concern among medical practices.

 If no-shows are a reoccurring problem at your practice, in addition to a practice makeover, it’s probably time for a policy makeover along with a more sophisticated reminder system.

 Is your staff productive and efficient?